You are ready to tap into the potential that the internet offers and get more leads and sales for your business. Am I right?

 Seek to map out all the points of contact you have with your customers.
 Then it becomes easy to bake lead generation into all your marketing.

-Your goal should be to exchange a visitor’s email address for something of greater value.
+With a lead generation funnel, your goal should be to exchange a visitor's email address for something of greater value.

 Take a look at your website.

-Are there opportunities for visitors to take the next steps with you?
+How easy is it for visitors to take the next steps with you?